faenrandir/a_careful_examination/documents/book_of_abraham/olishem/olishem.md

 ### Introduction

+The [Ebla tablets](https://en.wikipedia.org/wiki/Ebla_tablets) contain an inscription boasting that the ruler Naram-Sin had slain the cities Arman and Ibla and from the Euphrates river to an "Ulisim" (alternatively Ulišim, Ulisum, Ulisu, or Ullis) (see [here pg 76 Col. II](http://www.etana.org/sites/default/files/coretexts/20361.pdf).
+The ancient city or land referred to, Ulisim, [may correspond to new ruins found at Oylum Höyük](http://www.hurriyetdailynews.com/prophet-abrahams-lost-city-found-in-turkeys-kilis-52591).

+The Book of Abraham discusses a hill on which human sacrifices were performed in the land of Ur "at the head of the plain of Olishem."
+The existence of a city named Ulisim somewhere near Haran (another city in which Abraham apparently lived) mentioned in approximately the time period in which Abraham is conjectured to have lived according to standard biblical chronology

-Bronze age documents recently discovered contain an inscription from the ruler Naram-Sin saying that he conquired Ebla and "Ulišim".
-The city Ulišim is taken to be synonymous with the city Oylum Höyük, and its location (west of Haran) seems to make it a putative source for the phrase "plains of Olishem" in the Book of Abraham (so, the idea would be that the plains were named after the city, which may have been impressive in its time).
+Ur adjacent to the plains of Olishem and its location (west of Haran) seems to make it a putative source for the phrase "plains of Olishem" in the Book of Abraham (so, the idea would be that the plains were named after the city, which may have been impressive in its time).

 The idea that the existence of "Ulisum" provides evidence for the Book of Abraham (BoA) was recently mentioned [here](https://np.reddit.com/r/latterdaysaints/comments/8oyb98/i_need_some_clarification/e07y53w/) and this comment points to a chapter from [No Weapon Shall Prosper: New Light on Sensitive Issues](https://rsc.byu.edu/award-winning/no-weapon-shall-prosper-new-light-sensitive-issues) called [Egyptian Papyri and the Book of Abraham: A Faithful, Egyptological Point of View](https://rsc.byu.edu/archived/no-weapon-shall-prosper/egyptian-papyri-and-book-abraham-faithful-egyptological-point-view).